The biggest mistake folks make when they go to hire a VP of Sales is hiring a top AE that's never really built a team

 OK besides a blanket Don’t Ever Do Double Stretches Except in Year One, what’s another idea, SaaStr?
 One other.
 Start with the Paypal-style of a “barrel” role.
 Most of us try to make these stretch and super-stretch hires the “Head of” something as a hack to bridge an experience gap, and that’s OK, but it doesn’t really solve the fundamental issue.
 Which is that there will be too much pressure on them to deliver too quickly at a level that they simply can’t.

 So instead, maybe get them / force them to be a Director of One Clear Thing (e.g., Inside Sales, Demand Gen, Customer Success, Outbound) At First — and tell them every 90 days, they can add one more area of ownership — if they are ready.
 Every 90 days for the first year, and maybe even always.
 This is better than an amorphous “we’ll promote you to VP when you are ready”, which won’t make any hyper-ambitious prospect happy.
 Instead, crisply define the ownership for the First 90 Days.
 And then add on to it on Day 91.
 That’s quick, and soon, and you can even force-rank on Day 0 what else they’d potentially own on Day 91 — provided the first 90 Days go according to schedule.

 This also gives a talented double-stretch candidate a chance to walk it back at Day 90, if she’s indeed truly great … but not really ready to double-stretch.
 At least not yet.
 Double stretches tend to implode when they realize they can’t handle everything that’s been thrown at them.
 But if you let them wait to add to their plate until Day 91, sometimes they can just keep on plugging away in the zone where they have the most success and experience.

-This quick snippet is awesome on almost all these points:
+This quick snippet that is awesome on many of these points: